LevanGetia/Project-1/README.md

-# This is a collaborative project authored by: Cesar Zea, Xingjia Wang, Levan Getia and Angelo
+# This is a collaborative project authored by: Cesar Zea, Xingjia Wang, Levan Getia and Angelo Horvath
 # This project/code aims to analyse all the csv files that you will feed to it under the directory 'Stocks'
 # It then will determine riskiness of those assets by measuring their volatility
 # Afterwards it will output different type of portfolio selection based on the investors' risk preference and predict prices of the stocks after one year